xyshyniaphy/dharmapk/.clinerules/Explain_State_Management.md

 **Context:**
 - The application uses React Hooks for state management.
-- For more complex state logic, 'useReducer' is employed.
+- For more complex state logic, 'useRecoil' is employed.

 **File Dependencies:**
 - src/hooks/